Jeremy Pena Preview, Player Props: Astros vs. Tigers

 Jeremy Pena At The Plate

-- Pena has driven in a run in 30 games this year (25.6%), including 10 games with more than one RBI (8.5%).
-He has also driven home three or more of his team's runs in two contests.
+- Pena has had at least one RBI in 25.4% of his games this season (30 of 118), with more than one RBI 10 times (8.5%).
+He has also been responsible for three or more of his team's runs in two contests.

-- In 48 of 117 games this year, he has scored, and 12 of those games included multiple runs.
+- He has scored in 48 games this season, with multiple runs 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.